 How To Prevent Hand Arm Vibration Injuries

-Although there is no vibration white finger treatment that can reverse the damage, there are plenty of preventative measures that can be taken to minimise the risk of developing it in the first place, and this includes:
+Although there is no Vibration White Finger treatment that can reverse the damage, there are plenty of preventative measures that can be taken to minimise the risk of developing it in the first place, and this could include:

 - Always try to find low vibration variants of tools.

 - Use the correct tool for the task at hand.

 - Be sure to maintain tools correctly.